qirh/blog/content/post/spider-man-in-sunnyside-3.md

 <div class="linebreak"></div>

-* Spider-man then takes the subway tunnels to Queens instead of the bridge to avoid attention.
+* Spider-Man then takes the subway tunnels to Queens instead of the bridge to avoid attention.
 He comes up on 47th st and Queens Blvd in Sunnyside.

 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2021_delmar.jpeg" style="width:80%">

-Spider-man emerges in front of Delmar's Deli.
+Spider-Man emerges in front of Delmar's Deli.
 Which we saw get destroyed in 2017's film.
 Nice to see the Delmar's managed to stay in the neighborhood :) It's been renamed to `Delmar's III`, I wonder what Happened to II?

 I know this corner very well.
 There is an actual bodega there, kudos to the locations team for staying true to the location!
 The bodega is called Bliss Grocery (4622 Queens Blvd, Sunnyside).
 It is right next to 46 St-Bliss St stop on the 7 train, and across the street Bliss Bistro (a french restaurant) and the pharmacy Bliss Drugs Inc. Bliss comes from Neziah Bliss, who has a micro-neighborhood named after him as well (Blissville) ([source](https://ephemeralnewyork.wordpress.com/2009/07/11/two-of-the-nicest-street-names-in-new-york-city/)).